SumoLogic/sumologic-documentation/docs/get-started/apps-integrations.md

 <img src={useBaseUrl('img/icons/cloud/apps.png')} alt="icon" width="50"/>

 Sumo Logic apps give you pre-configured searches and dashboards customized with your source configurations and populated in a folder selected by you.
-In this doc, you'll learn how to install apps from the App Catalog to your Library and how to manage them in multiple environments.
+In this doc, you'll learn how to install apps from the app Catalog to your Library and how to manage them in multiple environments.

 <a href="/docs/integrations"><img src={useBaseUrl('img/get-started/library/App-Catalog.png')} alt="app catalog" /></a>

-Sumo Logic Apps address these common use cases:
+Sumo Logic apps address these common use cases:

 * **Increase availability and performance.** Sumo Logic enables issues to be identified before they impact the application and customer.
 Precise, proactive analytics quickly uncover hidden root causes across all layers of the application and infrastructure stack.
 * **Provide real-time insights.** With Sumo Logic enterprises easily extract machine data insights to provide greater intelligence around their customers, products, and application usage.
 These insights provide a more accurate and complete analysis for business users.